giantswarm/pingdom-irc-healthcheck/README.md

 ## License

-PROJECT is under the Apache 2.0 license.
+`pingdom-irc-healthcheck` is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.